 5) How to Store Your Used OUI Blades

 Your refill blades come in a box that acts as a dispenser and storage container for used blades.
 Flip it over and slide the used blades in the back.
-The American Academy of Dermatology recommends changing your blades every 5-7 shaves to minimize irritation.
+We recommend changing your blades every 5-7 shaves to minimize irritation.

 - Check whether your municipality has a safe sharps collection program